 2016: Signed with the Swope Park Rangers as an Academy signing on Aug.
 18. Did not make an appearance but was included on the bench in the 1-1 draw with Saint Louis FC on Aug.
 21.

 Hernandez joined the Sporting KC Academy from Academy affiliate Sporting Nashville Heroes ahead of the 2014-15 season and quickly became a key member of the team.
 After training with Sporting KC in preseason in 2015, Hernandez made 27 appearances for the Under-18s in the 2015-16 Development Academy season, scoring six goals.
 Important strikes included one that clinched a playoff berth for the U-18s and two in the side’s dramatic 6-1 victory over the San Jose Earthquakes that saw the U-18s advance to the Playoff Quarterfinals.

-INTERNATIONAL: Fernandez was called in to the U.S. Under-19 National Team for the first time for the Stevan Vilotic-Cele tournament in Subotica, Serbia on Aug.
+Called into the U.S. Under-19 National Team for the first time for the Stevan Vilotic-Cele tournament in Subotica, Serbia on Aug.
 30, 2016.
 Appeared in all three games and earned one start.
-Hernandez was called in to two more U.S. Under-19 training camps in 2016: in Chulsa Vista, Calif. from Oct.
+Hernandez was called into two more U.S. Under-19 training camps in 2016: in Chula Vista, Calif. from Oct.
 3-10 and in Sunrise, Fla. from Nov.
 5-14.
 In early 2017, Hernandez was called into another U-19 camp for a weeklong camp in Sunrise, Fla. from Feb.
 3-10.
 He received his first call-up to the U-20 squad for a camp in London, England from April 3-10, 2017.